mojolicious/mojo.js/docs/FAQ.md

 completely avoid any risk of accidental breakage, we do recommend following current best practices for version pinning with `package-lock.json` files.

-### How do i get my IDE to auto-complete helpers?
+### How do i get my IDE to autocomplete helpers?

-Of course you want your IDE to auto-complete helpers when you start typing `ctx.`.
+Of course you want your IDE to autocomplete helpers when you start typing `ctx.`.
 Helpers are very dynamic code however, so the IDE will need a little help.
 For this purpose TypeScript supports a feature called [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
 With it you can add your helpers to the `MojoContext` interface, which is exported by `@mojojs/core`.